tembo-io/website/docusaurus/docs/tembo-stacks/olap.md

 head -1000000 hits.tsv >> hits_1mil.tsv
 ```

-Once that download is complete, create a table configured for columnar storage using the `columnar` extension.
+Once the download is complete, create a table configured for columnar storage using the `columnar` extension.
+ Note the `USING columnar` clause at the end of the `CREATE TABLE` statement.

 ```sql
 CREATE TABLE hits